life-at-the-frontier/validation-exercise/docs/study-protocol.md

 # Using local residents and experts validate a border detection algorithm
 Full title:  A discrete choice experiment using local residents and experts in Rotherham to evaluate the validity of a border detection algorithm.

-Authors: Meng Le Zhang, Lydia Warden, Aneta Piekut, Gwilym Pryce
+Authors: Meng Le Zhang, Lydia Warden, Aneta Piekut, Zaneeb Rasool, Gwilym Pryce
 Date:
 - Original- 26 July 2021